5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

-# OpenCore Config Tipps and Tricks (by 5T33Z0)
+# OpenCore Config Tips and Tricks (by 5T33Z0)
-A small collection of useful tipps and tricks for working with OpenCore's `config.plist`
+This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.

 ## I. Checking config.plist for errors